Rosewell H. Graves (1833-1912)

 Additionally:

 When the Southern Baptist Convention was organized, in 1845, two former missionaries of the Foreign Mission Board who were from the South, decided to work with the new organization.
 They were J. L. Chuck and I. J. Roberts; and they gave the first start to the South China Mission, with headquarters at Hongkong and Canton.
-This field has an area almost equal to the three States of Louisiana, Mississippi, and Alabama, and three dialects are spoken on it Cantonese, Mandarin, and Hakka.
+This field has an area almost equal to the three States of Louisiana, Mississippi, and Alabama, and three dialects are spoken in it Cantonese, Mandarin, and Hakka.
 In 1846 Rev. Roswell H. Graves was sent to this field and gave to it a long life and many-sided service.
 His work as traveler and preacher was great.
 In a single year he traveled 1,600 miles on Chinese boats and distributed 9,658 tracts, preaching all along the shores.
 He had taken a degree in medicine and found plenty of opportunity to practise the art of healing.
 His literary labors were as important; he compiled two hymn-books for the Chinese,

 171

 wrote books on Parables of Our Lord, Scriptural Geography, the Life of Christ, and a text-book on homiletics for his class of native preachers.
-In the intervals of these occupations he found time to translate parts of both Old and New Testaments.
+In the intervals of these occupations he found time to translate parts of both Old and New Testaments.============ [From Henry C. Vedder, A Short History of Baptist Missions, chapter VII, Judson Press, 1927, pp. 170-71.
+Scanned and formatted by Jim Duvall.]

 More on China Baptist Missions